newtorn/newgo/README.md

 </div>

 ## About

 [newgo](https://github.com/newtorn/newgo.git) is a GOPATH solution tool.
-To build and run go packages, your must have global or temporary GOPATH and GOBIN enviroment variables, It's a annoying and not enough freedom.
+Officially to build and run go packages, your must have global or temporary GOPATH and GOBIN enviroment variables, It's a annoying and not enough freedom.
-So newgo solve it, it easily use golang in your different projects with newgo.And in different projects, it will automatically create a temporary GOPATH and GOBIN to system shell enviroment variable.
+Now newgo solved it, so you can easily use golang in your different projects with newgo.And in different projects, it will automatically create a temporary GOPATH and GOBIN to system shell enviroment variable.

 ## QuickStart

 ![quickstart](assets/quickstart.gif)